eyas-ranjous/round-robin-js/README.md

 ```

 ### deleteByValue(cb)
-deletes items that match a criteria from the table.
+deletes items that match a criteria from the table and returns the number of deleted items.

 <table>
   <tr>